-The local systems and individual providers must ensure that face-to-face assessment and/or treatment is delivered in a way that allows appropriate separation (through physical or temporal measures, eg zones, sessions/appointment times) and treatment of all patients.
+The local systems and individual providers must ensure that face-to-face assessment and/or treatment is delivered in a way that allows appropriate separation (through physical or temporal measures, e.g. zones, sessions/appointment times) and treatment of all patients.
 The following patient groups should be considered:

-1. Patients who are possible or confirmed COVID-19 patients - including patients who meet the case definition, or those living in their household:
+Patients who are possible or confirmed COVID-19 patients - including patients who meet the case definition, or household/support bubble contacts of people with possible or confirmed COVID-19: